KolatimiDave/pyDelete/README.md

 *  [Fork this repository](https://github.com/login?return_to=%2FKolatimiDave%2FpyDelete)
 *  Clone/download to your local pc.
-*  Open the command-line interface on your system. command prompt for windows, terminal for linux.
+*  Open the command-line interface on your system, command prompt for windows, terminal for linux.
 *  Make sure you're in the directory where the main.py is, then run python main.py --file 'FILENAME TO BE DELETED' --folder 'ROOT DIRECTORY OF FOLDER WHERE FILES ARE'
 *  Run python main.py -h for help on the command line.